 The Montana University System Core represents the basic knowledge that the Montana Board of Regents believes all students should understand.
-The areas covered in the Montana University Stystem Core provide a basic foundation and introduction to higher education.
+The areas covered in the Montana University System Core provide a basic foundation and introduction to higher education.

 Montana State University - Great Falls College of Technology's General Education Core reflects that of Montana State University-Bozeman.
 In order for this curriculum to be transferable to units of the Montana University System, students are required to complete 31 credit hours of course work distributed across the following General Education Core categories.
-A grade of "C" or above in each course is required to satisfy core requirements.
-Students should consult with the intended receiving institution to determine whether or not additional core courses may be required to satisfy that institution's General Education Core.
-Upon completion of the general education core, please notify the Registrar's office to have this certification indicated on your transcript.